 The interview should be about your contact and not about you wanting a job.
 But if there’s an opening at the company and you make a good impression, your new connection might just pass along your resume!

-See related: Four Simple Strategies to Land an Unadvertised Job in 2021
+See related: Four Simple Strategies to Land an Unadvertised Job

 Your resume isn’t well formatted